ssadedin/ximmer/docs/simulations.md

 ## Disabling Simulation

-If you have data that already has simulated CNVs then you still want Ximmer to run in "simulation mode", but you may not want Ximmer to put more CNVs into the data.
+If you have data that already has simulated (or real!)
+CNVs then you can still have Ximmer to run in "simulation mode", but without generating new data with more CNVs.
 In this case, the correct configuration is to set `simulation_type` to the the correct kind of simulation (eg: `downsample`), but to then set an explicit flag that disables simulation, `simulation_enabled=false`.
+For
-For example:
+example:

 ```
 simulation_type="replace"